 How are Certified Mental Health Coaches and Pastoral Counselors different from Licensed Therapists?
-All are in the mental health and/or social work industries, but they are not the same.
+All are in the mental health and/or social service/work industries, but they are not the same.
 Like licensed therapists, coaches and lay counselors are mental health and wellness helpers.

-Professional life coaches and pastoral/biblical counselors have chosen not to work in the healthcare system.
+Professional life coaches and pastoral/Christian counselors have chosen not to work in the healthcare system.
 They do not have government licenses to practice in medical healthcare.
 They are content to leave medical work to medical professionals.
 Their goal is to mindfully listen.
 Coaches and lay counselors do not diagnose.
-They don’t offer expert advice, but they do offer support.
+They don’t offer expert advice, but they do offer support, compassion and education.

 The coaching environment is different than what we often see in a medical practice or a doctor’s office.
 I have found that the coaching environment is more adaptable.
 The client is in the driver’s seat and there is less of a power imbalance.